techlowneko/techlowneko/README.md

 # Hi, I'm techlowNeko

-I build practical software, automation tools, APIs, and experimental systems at the intersection of **AI, agentic infrastructure, finance, and networking**.
+I build practical software, automation tools, APIs, and experimental systems at the intersection of **AI, agentic infrastructure, finance, and networking**

-My background is a little unconventional: after more than two decades working with complex aircraft electrical systems, I've been expanding deeper into software development, networking, and Linux infrastructure.
+My background is a little unconventional: after more than two decades working with complex aircraft electrical systems, I've been expanding deeper into software development, networking, and Linux infrastructure

 ## What I'm Building

 ### Preflight Stack

-A growing collection of focused, pay-per-use API services for AI agents and autonomous software.
+A growing collection of focused, pay-per-use API services for AI agents and autonomous software

 - **Dependency Preflight**
-  Checks exact npm and PyPI dependency versions before installation and returns an actionable ALLOW / REVIEW / BLOCK decision.
+  Checks exact npm and PyPI dependency versions before installation and returns an actionable ALLOW / REVIEW / BLOCK decision

 - **Random Choice**
-  x402-powered uniform and weighted random selection for autonomous workflows.
+  x402-powered uniform and weighted random selection for autonomous workflows

+- **Temporary File Relay**
+  Cloud based file relay for autonomous agents and automated workflows

 ---

 ### ORB Trading Lab

-An automated trading research project built around Opening Range Breakout strategies.
+An automated trading research project built around Opening Range Breakout strategies

 The system focuses on: